chrishic/AWS-reinvent-2018/11_30-fri/CON366-Introducing_AWS_Cloud_Map.md

 - dynamic map of cloud
 - convenient name for all cloud resources
 - discover resources with specific attributes
-- ensure only healthly resources are discovered
+- ensure only healthy resources are discovered
-- use highly avilable DNS and regional API
+- use highly available DNS and regional API

 Cloud Map Registry
 - namespace (ex. "cloudmapdemo.com")